UNDERSTANDING HOW TO AVOID PERSONAL FINANCE MISTAKES BEFORE THEY HAPPEN WILL SAVE YOU TIME, MONEY AND YOUR SANITY.

 Hey everyone, I’m back with a deal!

-Now this is coupon shopping 101- I picked up 12 boxes of Kraft Dinner, 1 box of 12 portions of fish for the tenants and a Chapman’s Sundae ice-cream….Total cost to me $2.30- Colleen K.
+This is coupon shopping 101- I picked up 12 boxes of Kraft Dinner, one box of 12 portions of fish for the tenants, and a Chapman’s Sundae ice cream.

 CBB Finance Tip